 Truth is a rare commodity in our world.
 Each of us is tempted daily to shade the truth, lie or stay silent.
 But is sacrificing the truth worth it in marriage?
 And what does it mean for those of us who say we follow Jesus, who is the Way, the Truth and the Life?

-Many couples we’ve worked with have a feeling that truth, in marriage, is more a negative thing than a positive thing.
+Many couples we’ve worked with, have a feeling that truth in marriage is more a negative thing than a positive thing.
 They don’t say it in those words, but indicate it in these statements.

-1. If I tell my spouse the truth about my feelings it will just make things worse.
+- If I tell my spouse the truth about my feelings it will just make things worse.
 It’s better to just shut down or shut up.

-2. This issue is from a long time ago and it doesn’t matter now.
+- This issue is from a long time ago and it doesn’t matter now.
 Sure I think about it but I can’t take the risk.

-3. There are some topics we just don’t discuss because we know they are unsolvable.
+- There are some topics we just don’t discuss because we know they are unsolvable.
 We gave up on this.

+Each of these statements identifies a need for greater transparency and truth in the relationship.
+But yet, these couples are convinced that more truth-telling is not worth it in their situation.
 It’s a sad commentary that we want to be led by the Holy Spirit, who is the “spirit of truth”.
 But then feel that truth is more of an ideal than God’s plan for us.

 That’s why I want to encourage you to build more truth in your marriage relationship and allow the Holy Spirit to bring light to the dark areas in your marriage.
 I certainly want to do this in my marriage.
 So let’s see if we can grow in truth because it is God’s desire for us to walk in truth.

-Will being more truthful in my marriage be easy?
+First, will being more truthful in my marriage be easy?
 Will it be comfortable?
 No.

 But neither was going to the Cross for Jesus.
 So why did He do it?
 First it was God’s will for Him.
 But second, it was because He saw the joy on the other side.
 The struggle was worth it.
 The pain was worth it.
 Because He saw joy coming from it.
 And that joy was knowing that He would have intimacy with YOU throughout eternity.
+Hebrews 12:2

 We know that decisions in life have costs.
 Steal something and we pay the cost in a damaged conscience, guilt or punishment.
 And so there are hidden costs of avoiding truth in marriage.
-And while the costs are challenging to quantify they still exist
+And while the costs are challenging to quantify they still exist.

 If we avoid being truthful with each other, in marriage, what benefits are we missing in life?
 What blessings from God?
 What maturity will we never see in each other?
 How will Satan regularly attack these areas and torment us?
 What negative impact will it have on our friends, our children and our testimony?
 How are we offending God by our doubt in His power?
 How will it lead to other marriage issues such as growing distrust, bitterness, isolation, resentment or unbelief?